panghy/vectorsearch/README.md

 Implementation notes
 - Segment registry: the index maintains a compact `segmentsIndex` range under the index root to list existing segments efficiently.
 Queries list segments from this registry; there is no legacy per‑meta scan fallback.
-- Builder invariants: only PENDING segments are sealed by the builder; ACTIVE segments are never sealed directly.
+- Builder invariants: only PENDING and WRITING segments are sealed by the builder; ACTIVE segments are never sealed directly.

 ## Quick Start